 Commercial: € 3900.00

-*To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
-Residential costs for full time students are completely sponsored by TStat Training through our Investing in Young Researchers Programme.
+**To be eligible for full-time student prices, participants must provide proof of their full-time student status for the current academic year.
+Our standard policy is to provide all full-time students, be they Undergraduates or Masters, access to our student registration rates.
+Part-time master and doctoral students on the other hand, who are also currently employed will however, be assigned the standard academic registration fee.
+Residential costs for full-time students are completely covered TStat Training through our Investing in Young Researchers Programme.
 Participation is however restricted to a maximum of 3 students.

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 Please note that a non-refundable deposit of €100.00 for full-time students and €250.00 for Academic and Commercial participants, is required to secure a place and is payable upon registration.
 The number of participants is limited to 15.
 Places will be allocated on a first come, first serve basis.